Jonathan-Gander/LocalizableChecker/README.md

 ### Run

 Then run the tool ... and wait.
 As it will open each file for each key, it may take long.

-If you are impatient, you can add a `else` after `if nbFound <= expectedMinimalNbTimes { ... }` to log when a key is used. ;)
+If you are impatient and feel anxious of seeing nothing printed, you can add a set `anxiousMode` to `true`.
+I will print everytime a key is found in your project.

 ## Licence